 - Administer their wills and trusts.

-At Sumner & Associates, our estate and wills attorneys handle a wide variety of issues, including:
+At Sumner & Associates, P.C., our estate and wills attorneys handle a wide variety of issues, including:

 - Comprehensive estate planning,